wasmCloud/wasmCloud/crates/secrets-nats-kv/README.md

 ### Running the secrets backend

 Run the binary using the `run` subcommand, supplying xkey private keys to use for encryption and transit.
-You can generate xkeys using `wash keys gen x25519` or the [nk CLI](https://docs.nats.io/using-nats/nats-tools/nk).
+You can generate xkeys using `wash keys gen curve` or the [nk CLI](https://docs.nats.io/using-nats/nats-tools/nk).
 All other arguments are optional for configuring the topic prefix to listen on, the bucket to store secrets in, etc.

 ⚠️ These keys are samples to show proper usage and should not be used for your own backend.